getodk/docs/odk1-src/central-backup.rst

 Backing Up Central
 ==================

 Having a data backup strategy is a critical part of running a web service like ODK Central.
 Backups should go to a system in a different physical location from where Central is installed in order to prevent data loss across a broad range of scenarios.
 Many cloud providers offer backup strategies that run automatically.
-If you are an experienced system administrator, you may want to set up your own backups of the PostgreSQL database.
+If you are an experienced system administrator, you may want to set up your own backups of the PostgreSQL database that contains all of Central's data.
 If you don't already have a server-wide backup system in place and don't want to set up your own database backup, Central provides a managed backup system to Google Drive.

 .. _central-managed-backups: